NervanaSystems/neon_course/README.md

 * Defining complex branching models
 * Deep Residual network on the CIFAR-10 dataset
 * Writing a custom callback
-* Using out visualization tools to detect and correct overfitting.
+* Using our visualization tools to detect and correct overfitting.

-For several of the guided exercises, answer keys are provided in the answers folder.
+For several of the guided exercises, answer keys are provided in the `answers/` folder.

 ## Setting up notebooks on remote machines